COLD Fusion: Calibrated and Ordinal Latent Distribution Fusion for Uncertainty-Aware Multimodal Emotion Recognition: Introduction

 In our proposed framework, denoted as Calibrated Ordinal Latent Distributions (COLD), we first learn the latent distributions (multivariate normal distributions) over the temporal context of audio and visual modalities separately, as~\Cref{fig:cold_main} shows.
 We model the variance values of the audio and visual latent distributions, $\sigma_V$ and $\sigma_A$, as the confidence measures towards emotion prediction.
-We design a novel training objective based on softmax distributional matching to encourage the frame-wise variance values in each modality to be: (a) inversely correlated with the correctness likelihood of the unimodal predictions, and (b) ordinal in nature to effectively rank the frames of both the modalities towards the target prediction.
+We design a novel training objective based on softmax distributional matching to encourage the variance norm values in each modality to be: (a) strongly correlated with the correctness likelihood of the unimodal predictions, and (b) ordinal in nature to effectively rank the relevance of different modalities towards emotion recognition.
 Thus, the calibrated and ordinal unimodal variance scores are learnt for effective uncertainty-weighted fusion, as shown in~\Cref{fig:cold_main}.

-We evaluate the proposed COLD fusion on two large-scale audiovisual corpora, AVEC 2019 CES~\cite{ringeval2019avec} and IEMOCAP~\cite{busso2008iemocap}, for recognising spontaneous and acted emotions respectively.
-The experimental results show that the COLD fusion outperforms the standard model-agnostic fusion baselines by large margins, with $\sim$6\% average relative improvement over the best performing fusion baseline trained for emotion regression.
+We evaluate the proposed COLD fusion approach on: (a) dimensional emotion recognition from face and voice modalities in the AVEC 2019 CES~\cite{ringeval2019avec} and IEMOCAP~\cite{busso2008iemocap} datasets, and (b) categorical emotion recognition from face, voice and text modalities in the CMU-MOSEI~\cite{zadeh2018multimodal} and IEMOCAP datasets.
+Compared to the uncertainty-unaware fusion baselines, COLD fusion demonstrates noticeably better results on different multimodal emotion recognition tasks evaluated in this work.
+For example, in dimensional emotion regression tasks COLD fusion shows $\sim$6\% average relative improvement over the best performing fusion baseline.
+Similarly, in the case of categorical emotion classification COLD fusion achieves $\sim$8.2\% relative accuracy improvement over the existing state-of-the-art model.
 Furthermore, we assess the robustness of different fusion models at test time by inducing noise into the visual modality through face masking.
-With the faces masked in 50\% of the evaluation sequences, the COLD fusion achieves $\sim$17\% average relative improvement over the best fusion baseline.
+With the faces masked in 50\% of the evaluation sequences, COLD fusion achieves $\sim$17\% average relative improvement over the best fusion baseline.

 The key contributions of our work are as follows: